-- 6.6.1 It is considered that whilst the internal layout of the building as proposed would lend itself more to students or shared accommodation, the internal layout could be reasonably re-configured if necessary at a later date, and as the building is of a similar scale and footprint to that approved under 18/00538/FUL, it can be seen that apartments of one and two bedrooms could be achieved. - 6.6.2 Given the relatively small scale of development, a Section 106 or condition to require a Management Plan be submitted and agreed is considered to be unreasonable and disproportionate to the scale of the development.
+- 6.6.1 It is considered that whilst the internal layout of the building as proposed would lend itself more suited to students or shared accommodation, the internal layout could be reasonably re-configured if necessary at a later date, and as the building is of a similar scale and footprint to that approved under 18/00538/FUL, it can be seen that apartments of one and two bedrooms could potentially be achieved. - 6.6.2 The surrounding area has a mix of residential, retail and commercial uses and as such it is considered that the proposed development, which is for a residential use, would not be viewed as inappropriate development and would contribute to the creation of a mixed, sustainable community. - 6.6.3 Given the relatively small scale of development, a Section 106 or condition to require a Management Plan be submitted and agreed is considered to be unreasonable and disproportionate to the scale of the development, and was not a requirement of the previously approved permission (18/00538/FUL) and therefore would be difficult to justify.